teknopaul/xtomp/README.md

 N.B.

-xtomp is not precicelyu an nginx module, it can't be run inside a running nginx instance becasue it only supports a single process, nginx supports many.
+xtomp is not precicely an nginx module, it can't be run inside a running nginx instance becasue it only supports a single process, nginx supports many.